 GeneCards Summary for MEGF10 Gene

-MEGF10 (Multiple EGF-Like-Domains 10) is a Protein Coding gene.
+MEGF10 (Multiple EGF Like Domains 10) is a Protein Coding gene.
 Diseases associated with MEGF10 include Myopathy, Areflexia, Respiratory Distress, And Dysphagia, Early-Onset and Dysphagia.
 GO annotations related to this gene include endopeptidase inhibitor activity.
 An important paralog of this gene is MEGF11.

 UniProtKB/Swiss-Prot Summary for MEGF10 Gene

-Membrane receptor involved in phagocytosis by macrophages of apoptotic cells.
+Membrane receptor involved in phagocytosis by macrophages and astrocytes of apoptotic cells.
 Receptor for C1q, an eat-me signal, that binds phosphatidylserine expressed on the surface of apoptotic cells (PubMed:27170117).
 Cooperates with ABCA1 within the process of engulfment.
 Promotes the formation of large intracellular vacuoles and may be responsible for the uptake of amyloid-beta peptides (PubMed:20828568, PubMed:17643423).
 Necessary for astrocyte-dependent apoptotic neuron clearance in the developing cerebellum (PubMed:27170117).
 Plays role in muscle cell proliferation, adhesion and motility.
 Is also an essential factor in the regulation of myogenesis.
 Controls the balance between skeletal muscle satellite cells proliferation and differentiation through regulation of the notch signaling pathway (PubMed:28498977).
 May also function in the mosaic spacing of specific neuron subtypes in the retina through homotypic retinal neuron repulsion.
 Mosaics provide a mechanism to distribute each cell type evenly across the retina, ensuring that all parts of the visual field have access to a full set of processing elements (PubMed:17498693, PubMed:17643423, PubMed:20828568, PubMed:22101682, PubMed:27170117, PubMed:28498977).